 This case study is based on the 2016 Sustainability Report by the Mandarin Oriental Hotel Group published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

-- ensure compliance through the Code of Conduct
+- promote compliance through the Code of Conduct

 - manage anti-corruption risk